-FAIR CREDIT REPORTING ACT LAWYERS FIGHTING FOR CONSUMERS’ RIGHTS
+FAIR CREDIT REPORTING ACT LAWYERS FIGHTING FOR CONSUMERS’ RIGHTS IN CHICAGO

 Like most people, you work hard to meet your obligations, and, like most people, you probably struggle with your finances and debts.
 You don’t need any mistakes showing up on your credit report.
 Those mistakes can hurt you if you try to get a loan, open a credit card, rent an apartment, try to buy a home, or even apply for a job.